 Hallelujah Sim.

-for SATB chorus, orchestra & electronics (2024)
+for SATB chorus, orchestra & sampler (2024)

 Hallelujah Sim. is structured like a game.
 The rules are simple: the chorus must follow the instructions given to them by a narrator - sing faster, sing slower, try again, combine voice types, randomise syllables - in order to progress through the piece.
-There are four levels or ‘Hallelujahs’ to complete, followed by a final ‘Amen.’
+There are four ‘Hallelujahs’ to complete, followed by a final ‘Amen.’
 Once each level is cleared, the piece finishes.

 Commissioned by BBC Radio 3 for the First Night of the Proms 2024, performed by BBC Singers, BBC Symphony Chorus and the BBC Symphony Orchestra, conducted by Elim Chan at the Royal Albert Hall on 19 July 2024.